Human trafficking in the United Kingdom: National Vigilance Association (NVA)

 The National Vigilance Association was created at a meeting located in London in 1885.
 This is an example of a past association that took on the challenge of trying to diminish human trafficking.
-The purpose of this association was to be the main agency for undertaking private prosecutions for human trafficking and alert police of those that broke the new passed Criminal Law Amendment Act.
-The Criminal Law Amendment Act included, offense to hold a woman under 21 as a prostitute, the legal age of sexual consent pushed up to 16 years old, any male found practicing homosexual acts in private/public would be charged and imprisoned, and financial penalties were imposed on anyone involved in prostitution acts.
+The purpose of this association was to be the main agency for undertaking private prosecutions for human trafficking and alert police of those that committed offences against the Criminal Law Amendment Act 1885.
+This Act included an offence of holding a woman under 21 as a prostitute, increasing the age of consent to 16 years, criminalising homosexual acts even in private, and fines for acts of prostitution.
 These acts allowed for women to be isolated in military stations across England and Ireland if they were believed to be involved in forms of prostitution.
 By 1888, the NVA had 300 affiliated groups that were engaged in local, national and international levels.
 By 1977, the NVA was unable to continue due to financial difficulties.
 The prosecutions that they performed became costly and the NVA began to lose control of their original duties.
 They were forced to change their focus or end their branches completely.
 By the middle of the 20th century, the remaining NVA in Scotland was redesigned to become a casework agency.
-The NVA helped to change the relationship between the individual and the state by allowing the state to have a right to intervene in inappropriate sexual behavior, where in the past, sexual behavior was always considered a private matter for the individual.
+The NVA helped to change the relationship between the individual and the state by allowing the state to have a right to intervene in inappropriate sexual behaviour, where in the past, sexual behaviour was always considered a private matter for the individual.

 International laws

-The two most recent attempts at defining, preventing and prosecuting human trafficking of the international law are the United Nations Convention against Transnational Organized Crime and the United Nations Protocol against the Smuggling of Migrants by Land, Sea, and Air.
+The two most recent attempts at defining, preventing and prosecuting human trafficking on the level of international law are the United Nations Convention Against Transnational Organized Crime and the United Nations Protocol Against the Smuggling of Migrants by Land, Sea and Air.
 These were created by the United Nations Office on Drugs and Crime (UNODC).
-According to King, the standard for how a trafficked victim should be treated is explained in two international agendas, "Human Rights Standards for the Treatment of Trafficking Persons" and "Recommended Principles and Guidelines on Human Rights and Human Trafficking."
+According to Lindsey King, the standard for how a trafficked victim should be treated is explained in two international agendas, "Human Rights Standards for the Treatment of Trafficking Persons" and "Recommended Principles and Guidelines on Human Rights and Human Trafficking".